 When it comes to completing the action plan template, it’s essential to identify clear action points, projects and initiatives as well as assigning key roles and responsibilities.
 What’s more, the action plan enables you to measure progress and it ensures that individual staff members and the organization as a whole are held accountable.

 So, what will the action plan look like when it’s completed?
 Below we’ve made a start on completing a plan so that you get a feel for the level of detail that’s required.
 The most important point to note here is that the proposed solutions and success measures should be what’s commonly called SMART goals.
-This means that they are specific, measurable, achievable, relevant and time bound.
+This means that they are specific, measurable, achievable, relevant and time-bound.
+We’ve created a post specifically around employee engagement goals to help with this process.

 Specific targets are ones that are unambiguous, well-defined and are meaningful to anyone involved in the project.
 The chances of meeting a specific target are much higher than for vague or poorly defined ones.
 Measurable targets make it clear whether or not you have completed the task.
 They also allow you to keep track of progress and make adjustments along the way if needs be, as well as holding staff members accountable for their completion.
 In addition, objectives need to be achievable which means that they are attainable and realistic as well as being action-oriented.
 Relevant targets are those that have a practical focus and a clear link with overall objectives.
 Time-bound targets set a clear timescale for completion.
 Make sure that yours include a ‘by when’ date to increase the chances of successful completion.
 Otherwise it’s easy for tasks to get buried under the day-to-day distractions and crises that will inevitably arise.